Placeholder text, please change

 *Please note that The Week at a Glance is very broad.
 Please check my nightly Edlio posts to read about what we did in class that day.*

-Math - None (Today, we worked on a Check My Progress to this point of the lessons.
-We are keeping up just fine so far.
-Please keep practicing multiplication flashcards at home, as we will do a lot of multiplication in the next few weeks.)
+Math - None (optional: IXL lesson 8MZ...look it up by clicking the search button, typing 8MZ, and then selecting the 5th-grade lesson).
+(Today, we converted metric units of length.
+Please continue practicing multiplication flashcards at home, as we will do a lot of multiplication and division in the next few weeks.)

 Reminders: